danielbinder/GameAI/README.md

 Check out the explanation below, and the license in the 'LICENSE' file.
 Regardless of the license, it would be cool if you somehow mentioned, that you got this code from here :)

-### Contributions
-If you want to understand the project, read the explanation below.
-Here are some things to put at the start of the title to help me sort messages:
-* [F]...Feature proposal
-* [B]...Bug
-* [C]...Code (to put in) - needs to be in current style!

-Note: Be as short and precise as possible!

-What I care about (in no particular order):
-* Readability
-* Simplicity
-* Modifiability
-* Logical separation

-Things to do:
-* More examples
-* Adding an option for imperfect play
-* Adding a cutoff function
-* Maybe adding Quiescence Search
-* Enclosing this in a generic Monte Carlo Search Tree

 ### Explanation
 The minimax algorithm returns the objectively best move, meaning the move that is best, even when the other player makes the best response.
+This is enhanced by alpha-beta pruning, which cuts off unnecessary evaluations, therefore making it faster, without compromising the quality of the evaluation.
 A game like TicTacToe is always a draw with best play, which means that you can't win against an AI implementing this algorithm.

 [Minimax.kt](https://github.com/danielbinder/GameAI/blob/main/src/main/kotlin/Minimax.kt) is a simple and fairly generic implementation of the minimax algorithm.